QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 EARNINGS CONSISTENCY: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 IPCC, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 6.91, 3.37, 2.04, 2.80, 4.95, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 IPCC's pricing data is not available, hence an opinion cannot be rendered at the current time.

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
-IPCC's relative strength trend has been increasing over the last 4 months.
-This type of price action is favorable.
+IPCC's relative strength trend has been declining over the last 4 months.
+This is a negative sign.